Charts & Prices

-Use U.S. Money Reserve’s gold price chart, courtesy of Gold Broker, to compare the price of gold over a specific period.
+Use U.S. Money Reserve's gold price chart to compare the price of gold over a specific period.
 The amount of time is up to you.
 You can review gold prices from 1980 to 2008, or over the last 5 days, 1 month, 1 year, 5 years, or 10 years.

 A gold price chart can help you identify gold price trends and figure out when is the right time to buy gold for you.
 As market analysts are prone to say, “A trend is your friend!”
 But how do you identify a trend?

 Start by looking for peaks and valleys in gold prices during the selected period.
 Do you see a pattern?
 You might notice a spike in gold prices in late November every four years (around the U.S. presidential election), or a dip when stock prices skyrocket.
 Identifying historical market trends doesn't necessarily mean gold prices will perform the exact same way in the future, but trends and patterns could give you insight into what might happen and when you should act.

 To use this gold price chart, and many others, it's important to understand gold spot prices.
 Note that the chart doesn't track the price of gold coins or bars.
 Instead, it reports the spot price of gold, which is the market price at which gold is bought or sold for immediate payment and delivery.
 It's the price you'd pay “on-the-spot.”

 The spot price refers to the price for one troy ounce of gold and is typically quoted in U.S. dollars.
 A troy ounce is a standard unit of measurement for precious metals.
 One troy ounce is exactly 31.1034768 grams (1.097142857143 oz.), but you’ll often see gold prices listed as $/oz. without mentioning “troy.”